duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_7_no_vnc.md

 Note: You can only start one instance of `start_gui_tools` container, therefore if you want multiple instances of terminal, it is recommended to use no-vnc.

-Note: A trick you can use is to add `&` at the end of your command to run it back ground.
+Note: A trick you can use is to add `AND Symbol` at the end of your command to run it back ground.

 ## Starting no-vnc images {#starting-no-vnc status=ready}